(Noisebridge on do-ocracy)

 Various of the turnkey options above also allow you to self-host, plus there are extra ones.

-- Gitter (although it has onerous dependencies and it not very plausible to run)
+- Gitter is open-sourcee although it has onerous dependencies and it not very plausible for civilians to run.

 - rocket chat is an open-source, optionally-self-hosted team chat server.
-A quick perusal seems to indicate it is attempting to be the good bits of Slack.
+A quick perusal seems to indicate it, too, is attempting to be the good bits of Slack.

-Of the above ones, only Riot is AFAICT host-proof encrypted.
+Of the above ones, only Riot is AFAICT host-proof encrypted; unless you control access to your own hosting, this host-proof thing is nice to have.

 Plus also the following that AFAIK don’t have their own turnkey hosted options.